Annual family reunion transforms into blood drive for sickle cell disease

 That's why they banded together to create Crescent Foundation, whose namesake is inspired by the shape of the blood cells that cause such complications.

-In addition to providing resources and education to affected individuals, they also aim to demystify myths about the disorder.
+In addition to providing resources and education to affected individuals, they also aim to demystify the disorder.

 "Many people think that it's a black disease because, in the United States, there are more people who are of African descent who live with it," Austin-Muhammad said.
 "But globally, sickle cell can have any face."